-Princeton Georgian Choirs (2006-present).
+Princeton Georgian Choirs (2006-2013).
 John is the artistic director and concert organizer for this ensemble of amateur singers comprising Princeton undergraduates, graduate students, and staff members.
 Just a sample from dozens of live recordings and video:

 - Okro Mchedelo, Ocheshkhvei, - Goldsmith song, Meskheti region, worksong, Samegrelo region (video)

 - Alilo, Imeruli - Christmas carol, Imereti region